-When the time came for me to apply to college, I vigorously worked on my applications.
-I stayed up countless late nights and met with my high school English teacher to review my personal essay.
-In the end, my hard work paid off.
-Because I started early, revised my work, and got feedback, my college admissions process ended with an acceptance to my dream school.
+Five years ago, I vigorously worked on my college applications.
+I stayed up late for countless nights and met with my English teacher to review my personal essay.
+Luckily for me—and a testament to my hard work—my college admissions process ended with an acceptance to my dream school.

-For better or for worse, the college admissions process hasn’t changed much since I applied in 2015.
+For better or for worse, the college admissions process hasn’t changed much in the past five years.
 Teenagers still stay up too late and stress out too much about which adjectives describe them.
-And the strategies I used to write an effective essay—one that’s personal, polished, and unique—still hold for high schoolers today.
+Luckily, the permanence of the college essay gives me the opportunity to share some tips and tricks with you!

 Most college applications include a supplemental essay that offers the opportunity to understand each applicant on a more qualitative level.
-The essay section asks about each student’s life experiences and goals to learn more about them.
-Colleges include the essay in the application process because the admissions board knows applicants are more than just a GPA, extracurriculars, and test scores.
-These essays give applicants a chance to showcase their thinking process, resilience, and communication skills.
-The Princeton Review writes, “Colleges are looking for thoughtful, motivated students who will add something to the first-year class.”
-The essays are the perfect opportunity to showcase those attributes.
+The essay section asks about each student’s life experiences and goals with the aim to learn more about them.
+Colleges include the application process because the admissions board knows that applicants are more than just a GPA, extracurriculars, and test scores.
+These essays give applicants the chance to showcase their thinking process, resilience, and communication skills.
+The Princeton Review writes, “Colleges are looking for thoughtful, motivated students who will add something to the first-year class,” and the essays are the perfect opportunity to showcase that.

 For many, the essay section is the most exciting and most stressful part of the college admissions process.
 It offers students the opportunity to show off what makes them unique and creative.
 However, most students have little experience writing personal essays.
 They are unaware that writing a personal essay will take just as much time, if not more than any academic paper.
 It requires self-reflection, articulation, and a whole lot of editing.
 Instead of focusing on getting into the school of your dreams, try to craft a story that you could read back in five years with pride.